ibfahd/sim6809/README.md

 # sim6809
+MOTOROLA CPU 6809 Operation Simulator

+An old end of study project dating from 2003, I don't really remember the details but what I do remember is that it works! the code is vb5 or vb6. an Access database contains Motorola assembly instructions (not all of them).

+Good luck to the curious !!!

 (PFE2003) - Simulateur du Fonctionement du CPU 6809 de MOTOROLA

 Simuler c’est déterminer à l'aide d'un simulateur et lors d'une simulation, les conséquences d'hypothèses, le fonctionnement d'un système, d'un appareil, de façon purement virtuelle.